liaopeiyuan/liaopeiyuan/README.md

 I help organize a [tech entrepreneurship community in Beijing](https://lun-tan.com/).

-I am an open-source enthusiast and a freelance machine learning engineer.
-While at school, I focused/am focusing on topics that live in the intersection of machine learning and systems engineering.
+I am also an open-source enthusiast and currently a machine learning engineer at a startup.
+Recently, I was an undergraduate student at CMU School of Computer Science.
+My research focuses on topics that live at the intersection of machine learning and systems engineering.
+I'm currently taking a gap semester.

 Some awesome communities I'm involved with: [tr5](https://tr5.org/), [Recurse Center](https://recurse.com/), [Kaggle](https://kaggle.com/)